amobiz/mocha-cases/README.md

 * 2015/12/03 - 0.1.3

-  * Fature: Allow multiple values in one case using "values" keyword.
+  * Feature: Allow multiple values in one case using "values" keyword.

 * 2015/12/03 - 0.1.1

-  * Fature: Make runner optional, or can be defined either in global options or case options.
+  * Feature: Make runner optional, or can be defined either in global options or case options.
-  * Fature: Allow value interpolation in test name.
+  * Feature: Allow value interpolation in test name.

 * 2015/11/23 - 0.1.0